mdelsole/brain-nexus/paper-vault/high-level-cognition/category-learning/category-learning-in-the-brain.markdown

 This ability enables us to instantly recognize and respond appropriately to objects, situations, sounds, etc., even if we have never encountered those exact examples before.
 It encourages proactive, goal-directed thought, allowing us to generalize about future situations that share fundamental elements with past experiences (imagination).
 Without this ability to generalize across experiences, the world would lack any deeper meaning.

-# Categories
+# Brain Areas Involved in Category Learning

 Categories are our knowledge of patterns.
 The grouping occurs at all levels of processing, from basic bottom-up visual inputs to abstract ideas such as peace and love.

+Given the wide variety of our ability to categorize, it follows that the ability involves many different brain regions.
+Most of the **neocortex**, the **hippocampus**, and the **basal ganglia** are recruited in category tasks.
+Additionally the **amygdala** participates in the generalization of knowledge about *fear-invoking* stimuli.

+## Visual Cortex

+The visual system is one of the best-studied modalities.
+However, the general principle of the neocortex is that all regions are the same, so everything that applies to the visual cortex also applies to the other sensory regions (the auditory system, the somatosensory system, etc.).

+As the visual cortex is organized into a hierarchy, visual categorization happens at the highest levels.
+The **inferior temporal cortex** (IT) is an area whose neurons are selective to complex shapes.
+A specialized area of IT is the **fusiform face area** (FFA), which is an area whose cells are recruited during the learning of new face categories.

+IT however plays less of a role in learning explicit representations of category membership and more of a role in high-level analyis of *features* that contribute to categorization.
+IT neurons don't often completely generalize among category members; they are selective for the underlying perceptual similarity.
+Additionally, the emphasize certain critical stimuli and show greater activity for stimuli near category boundaries.

+Looking closer at the visual heirarchy reveals that almost the entire pathway is involved in categorization.
+Earlier visual areas form categories for simple shapes, and in V1, the earliest visual area, categories for line segments are formed.